nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Edits the ingredient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed ingredient list.
-* The index **must be a positive integer** 1, 2, 3......
+* The index **must be a positive integer** e.g. 1, 2, 3......
-* Note: All fields are optional
+* Note: All fields are optional, but **at least one** of the fields must be present.
-* Note: Not allowed to edit an ingredient into another ingredient already in the ingredient list
+* Note: You are not allowed to edit an ingredient into another ingredient that is already in the ingredient list
 * Note: Use carefully as this command will override the existing values with the new values
-* Tip: Use `editF INDEX` to directly modify the existing ingredient
+* Tip: Typing `editF INDEX` and then hitting `Enter` will insert the information of the ingredient at the specified `INDEX` into the command box, letting you directly modify the existing ingredient

 Examples:
-* `editF 2` followed by `i/apple` will edit the update the ingredient value to apple.
+* `editF 2 i/apple` will update the value of the 2nd recipe in the displayed ingredient list to apple.
+<br><br>

-### Get an ingredient to edit: `editF`
+### Getting an ingredient to edit: `editF`

-Set the edit existing ingredient command into the command box for editing purposes.
+Adds the information of the specified ingredient to the edit command into the command box for editing purposes.

 ![edit ingredient get](images/EditIngredientGetImage.png)

 Format: `editF INDEX`

-* Get the edit ingredient command with the ingredient at the specified `INDEX`
+* Gets the information of the ingredient at the specified `INDEX` and adds it behind the edit ingredient command in the command box
+* The index refers to the index number shown in the displayed ingredient list.
+* The index **must be a positive integer** e.g. 1, 2, 3......

 Examples:
-* `editF 1`
+* `editF 1` followed by `Enter` will insert the information of the 1st ingredient in the displayed ingredient list into the command box.
+<br><br>

 ### Searching for an Ingredient: `searchF`

-Finds ingredients that contain any of the given keywords.
+Finds ingredients in the Fridge that contain any of the given keywords.

 ![search ingredient](images/SearchIngredientImage.png)